jeffellingham/pokedex-app/README.md

 ## Dependencies

-This Pokédex app relies on Bootstrap.
-I created a fully functional app, then, in the final section, had to rework everything to utilize some of Bootstrap's features (such as their navbar and modals).
+This Pokédex app relies on [**Bootstrap**](https://getbootstrap.com/).
+I created a fully functional app, then, in the final section, had to rework everything to utilize some of Bootstrap's features and components (such as their navbar and modals).

 ## Credit and Contact

 This Pokédex and its creator owe a big thanks to **PokeAPI** and *its creators*, because that API was invaluable in bringing this app to life.
 I'd also like to thank Nintendo and everyone involved in creating these games that brightened my childhood and provided the content for a fun web development project.

-Also, I'd like to thank CareerFoundry, my tutor Jubril, and my mentor Paulo for helping me throughout this project's creation.
+I'd also like to thank CareerFoundry, my tutor Jubril, and my mentor Paulo for helping me throughout this project's creation.

 If any of you trainers/users have thoughts on how I can improve the Pokédex, or even this README, don't hesitate to reach out!
 [Here's my personal contact page](https://jeffellingham.github.io/contact.html).